 University of Coimbra-Centre for Social Studies, PT

 Founded in 1978, the Centre for Social Studies (CES) is a scientific institution of the University of Coimbra devoted to research and advanced training in the area of the social sciences and humanities.
-CES’s research group on Cities, Cultures and Architecture (CCArq), the focal point for CES involvement in this project, brings together researchers from architecture, art, sociology, museology, urbanism, history, communication, literature, and cultural policy, among other disciplines.
+CES’s transdisciplinary thematic line on Urban Cultures, Sociabilities and Participation, the focal point for CES involvement in this project, brings together researchers from architecture, art, sociology, museology, urbanism, history, communication, literature, and cultural policy, among other disciplines.

 Nancy Duxbury (PhD) is a Senior Researcher and Co-coordinator of the Cities, Cultures and Architecture Research Group at the Centre for Social Studies, University of Coimbra (Portugal) and a member of the European Expert Network on Culture.
 She is the Principal Investigator of CREATOUR (2016-2020), a national research-and-application project that aims to catalyze and develop creative tourism for community benefit in small cities and rural areas across four regions of Portugal.
 Other research has examined culture in local sustainable development; culture-based development models in smaller communities; and cultural mapping, which bridges academic inquiry, community practice, and artistic approaches to understand and articulate place-based meanings, heritages, and attachments.
 She is also an Adjunct Professor of the School of Communication, Simon Fraser University, and of the Department of Journalism, Communication, and New Media, Thompson Rivers University, both in Canada.
 Selected publications: Cultural Mapping as Cultural Inquiry (Routledge 2015), Culture and Sustainability in European Cities: Imagining Europolis (Routledge 2015), and A Research Agenda for Creative Tourism (Edward Elgar Publishing, 2019).